Ash Gut (Murderkill River tributary)

-Ash Gut is a 2.07 mi long 2nd order tributary to the Murderkill River in Kent County, Delaware.
+Ash Gut is a 2.07 mi long 2nd order tributary to the Murderkill River in Kent County, Delaware, United States.

 Course

 Ash Gut rises on the Pratt Branch divide about 0.2 miles west of Frederica, Delaware.
 Ash Gut then flows southeast to meet the Murderkill River about 0.5 miles south of Frederica, Delaware.

 Watershed

 Ash Gut drains 2.94 sqmi of area, receives about 45.1 in/year of precipitation, has a topographic wetness index of 586.46 and is about 4.2% forested.